CuriousLearner/til/git/finding-commits-changing-a-file.md

-# TIL: Finding Git Commits That Touched a Specific File or String
+# Finding Git Commits That Touched a Specific File or String

 When working with **Git**, you may need to track changes to a file or find when a specific option (e.g., `-j` in a `Makefile`) was introduced or modified.
 Here are some useful commands: